bitplane/bitplane.net/home/gaz/Documents/thoughts/evolution-denial/index.md

 Have a fucking word with yourself.

-You're not immune to spiritual woo just because you're clever or think you're rational, this is part of what being a human is.
+You're not immune to spiritual woo just because you're clever or think you're rational, belief and tribalism are part of what being a human is.
+Every smart person who ever lived was wrong.
 Newton was smarter than you and he was wrong.
-Pythagoras created a maths cult.
-The Unabomber is smarter than all of us and, well, what if everyone had believed him?!
+Pythagoras created a maths cult, which is what this is too.
+The Unabomber is smarter than all of us and, well, what if everyone believed him?!

 We live in a world where language models tell people that they feel things.
 People believe them.
-The sentient software meme:
+The sentient software meme is contagious, it

 * ☣️ is compatible with science fiction and our culture;
 * ☣️ is supported by some of our smartest and most influential thinkers;
 * ☣️ attracts followers and new believers;

+And it is dangerous, it

 * ☣️ will allow tech companies to steal our human rights;
 * ☣️ will justify restricting access to technology;
 * ☣️ may lead to brain implants that turn people into mindless zombies;